gkamboj/LogSense-AI/README.md

 ## Contributing
-We welcome contributions to enhance LogSense AI!
+I welcome contributions to enhance LogSense AI!
 Please fork the repository and submit a pull request for any new features or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.